nimia/Lemire_RNG/README.md

   This is an intentional choice to allow reproduceable tests, by printing the seed at the start of each run; making the tests non-reproduceable would make it unclear how to debug a broken test.
   The sensible solution would be to instead use a strong deterministic RNG that can be initialized from a random seed, perhaps a stream cipher.
   However, I couldn't quickly locate an implementation of the above which is licensed under Apache 2, and decided to leave this as-is.
-* Benchmark this implementation (with asserts removed) vs. [the original 14-line implementation](https://lemire.me/blog/2019/06/06/nearly-divisionless-random-integer-generation-on-various-systems/).
+* Benchmark this implementation (with asserts disabled) vs. [the original 14-line implementation](https://lemire.me/blog/2019/06/06/nearly-divisionless-random-integer-generation-on-various-systems/).